-Thank you, Student Leader Team – Lara Zanker and Mackenzie Myers
+Student Leader Team – Lara Zanker and Mackenzie Myers

 This year for Harmony Week we celebrated on Friday the 25th of March.
 We wore orange accessories including scrunchies, socks, and hats.
 We each wrote our families' backgrounds on leaves to produce a school-wide tree to show the diversity throughout our school, The S.W.A.T decorated our picture frame and brought that out at lunch to take photos.
 Many people enjoyed coming up and taking pictures with their friends and teachers.

 Thank you to those who have volunteered your help in the Canteen in Term 1.
 Below is the roster for the next 5 weeks.
 We are always happy to have more volunteers.

 |Week 1 - 06/05/2022||Lyn Zanker|